-Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, vacation rental website HomeAway (NAS: AWAY) has received a distressing two-star ranking.
+Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, online vacation rental marketplace HomeAway (NAS: AWAY) has received the dreaded two-star ranking.

 With that in mind, let's take a closer look at HomeAway's business and see what CAPS investors are saying about the stock right now.